beyond88/woo-free-product-sample/readme.txt

 **🔥 Shop and Archive Page:** It allows you to set the button for the shop and archive pages.

-**🔥 Disable Capability for Some Products:** It allows you to disable the button for some products.
+**🔥 Disable Capability on Particular Products and Categories:** It allows you to disable the button on particular products and categories.

-**🔥 Shipping & Tax class:** It allows you to set shipping & tax class for the sample products.
+**🔥 Shipping & Tax class:** It allows you to set shipping & tax classes for the sample products.

 **🔥 Manage Custom Stock:** It allows you to manage custom stock for the sample products.
 So this will not messup with the original products stock.